Newcastle College: Higher education

 Newcastle College also offers HE qualifications.
 These include foundation degrees, bachelor's degrees and master's degrees.
 The college has over 3,000 HE students and is one of the biggest providers of HE in FE.
-These students have access to HE-only facilities such as Space.
+These students have access to HE-only facilities such as the HE Hub.

 The college previously offered foundation degrees validated by universities, including Leeds Metropolitan, Northumbria, and Sunderland.
 In July 2011, Newcastle College was awarded Foundation Degree(FD) Awarding Powers, allowing it to develop and validate its own FD programmes.